 This study was conducted to investigate the impact of the self-concept-based Upanisad learning model integrated in blended learning on the development of character and creative thinking skills.
 This study adopted a quasi-experimental design with a posttest-only control design.
 The population of the study consisted of 90 students.
 The samples were taken by random sampling technique, with the total number of 60 students.
 Data collection methods used were tests and questionnaires.
 The test instrument used was in the form of a description test with 10 items and a questionnaire with a total of 30 items.
 The analysis technique employs MANOVA by SPSS.
-The results showed that learning with the self-concept based Upanisad learning model is greater.
-The result is shown from the mean scores of character and creative thinking skills.
-The result also show that learning with the self-concept based Upanisad learning model is greater.
+The results showed that learning with the self-concept based Upanisad learning model simultaneously or partially impacts the character and creative thinking skills.
+The result is shown from the mean scores of character and creative thinking skills of students who are taught using the self-concept based Upanisad learning model is greater.
 The results also show that learning with the self-concept based Upanisad learning model is more influential on students' character than the ability to think creatively.
 Based on these conclusions, it can be recommended that the self-concept-based Upanishad learning model can be used as an innovative learning model to improve the character and creative thinking skills.